 Mechatronics Engineering... is an engineering discipline which deals with the convergence of electrical and mechanical systems.
 Such combined systems are known as electromechanical systems and have widespread adoption.
 Examples include automated manufacturing systems, heating, ventilation and air-conditioning systems and various subsystems of aircraft and automobiles.

-There are two types of engineering programmes offered at UK universities; B.Eng (Bachelor of Engineering) and M.Eng (Master of Engineering).
+There are two types of engineering programmes offered at UK universities; B.Eng (Bachelor of Engineering) and M.Eng (Master in Engineering).

 Please note that entry requirements vary for each UK university.

-If you are interested in studying Engineering in the UK, arrange your free consultation with SI-UK in London or Manchester today.
+If you are interested in studying Engineering in the UK, arrange your free consultation with SI-UK London.